mostafaAbokhadra/Internship/MedSerg/HighAlertMedications/HighAlertMedication.md

 - limit availability in floor stocks
 - make list of all available insulins and high alerts
 - countercheck before administration
-- don't store with insulin with heparin
+- don't store insulin with heparin
-- maintain infusion pumps accuracy through periodic checks of of settings
+- maintain infusion pumps accuracy through periodic maintainance and check settings
 - label to differentiate different type of insulin
 - don't store potassium next to 50% dextrose
 - wight patient for accurate dose of heparin